K-PaaS/application-platform-guide-eng/user_guide/development_application/eclipse_plugin.md

 ![](./images/openpaas-eclipse/image72.png)

 Various information about the application instance is displayed on the right screen of the editor.
-Information shown is as follows:
+The information shown is as follows:
 * General: Name, Start Status, Mapping URL, Number of Instances, Manifest
 * General(Application restart required): Memory Limit, Environment Variable
 * Application Behavior: Restart, Stop, Update and Restart, Deployment, Debug